 OPERATION DOUBLE 007

 As a lifelong fan of James Bond movies, especially those made during the series' 1960's heyday, this retitled version of OPERATION KID BROTHER nearly made me laugh myself to death.
 I'd heard of the original film thanks to it being infamous for starring several Bond series regulars, villains and love interests, to say nothing of starring Sean Connery's spectacularly untalented younger brother, Neil, as the younger brother of the actual 007.
 Easily the most insane of the legion of Bond spoofs, the MST3K edition is one of my favorites and should not be missed, especially not by those who know their 007 flicks.

-MST3K had a lot of fun at the expense of cheesy barbarian and sword & sorcery/musclemen pics, but this one is especially ludicrous thanks to horrendous acting, a ridiculous script and the unforgettable sight of the beefcake barbarian hero hang-gliding.
+MST3K had a lot of fun at the expense of cheesy barbarian and sword & sorcery/musclemen pics, but this one — originally released theatrically as THE BLADE MASTER, an immediate sequel to ATOR, THE FIGHTING EAGLE (both 1982) — is especially ludicrous thanks to horrendous acting, a ridiculous script and the unforgettable sight of the beefcake barbarian hero hang-gliding.

 THE BRAIN THAT COULDN'T DIE